 1. Accuracy.
 A life expectancy using life insurance underwriting and life settlement methods is very accurate, which can affect millions of dollars in judgments or awards.
-This addresses the inadequacy of life expectancies that are simply taken from a life table or estimated by a doctor, actuary or biostatistician.
+This addresses the inadequacy of life expectancies that are simply taken from a life table, estimated by a doctor, actuary or statistician, or have been excluded.
 In many cases, such life expectancies are too short, too long and/or not credible.